opensourcesys/versionCollector/readme.md

 Note, however, that because of the way copying from NVDA's browse mode works, the tabular formatting will be lost if you copy from this window.
 The HTML report is intended mainly for your own reading.
 The text report is preferable for copying.

-#### The text report:

-As an alternative to viewing the HTML report, if your objective is to copy the entire list of detected versions to the clipboard, you may instead press the `NVDA+shift+ctrl+v` key sequence twice rapidly.
-In this case, a text formatted report will be copied directly to the clipboard without ever opening the report viewer.

-The columns in the table are separated by tabs, and formatting is preserved as much as possible.

 ### Special notes